For the avoidance of doubt: no, super is not an estate asset

 (c) as a result of the member’s death.

-3. On this construction, as a question of fact, it was clear that the disputed moneys were not paid to the executor as a result of the deceased’s death, given they were not paid to the executor, and they were paid before the death (see Fagan v Crimes Compensation Tribunal [1982] HCA 49).
+3. On this construction, as a question of fact, it was clear that the disputed moneys were not paid to the executor as a result of the deceased’s death, given that they were not paid to the executor.
+They were paid before the death (see Fagan v Crimes Compensation Tribunal [1982] HCA 49).

-5. Given the relevant clause used the words 'such superannuation benefits', as opposed to 'funds' or 'monies' then reference was required to the manner in which the will defined 'superannuation benefits'.
-This meant the clause would only have been engaged where the deceased at the time of death still held entitlements in a superannuation fund as a member of the fund and the benefits were then paid to the executor by the SMSF as a result of the death - none of which had occurred here.
+5. Given the relevant clause used the words 'such superannuation benefits’, as opposed to ‘funds’ or ‘monies’, then a reference was required to the manner in which the will defined ‘superannuation benefits’.
+This meant the clause would have been engaged only where the deceased, at the time of death, still held entitlements in a superannuation fund as a member, and the benefits were then paid to the executor by the SMSF as a result of the death, none of which had occurred here.

-6. Nothing in the wording in the will supported an argument that the clause was so broad to include funds removed from the SMSF prior to death and held in the deceased’s personal account.
-Indeed, even if it could have been said that there was some form of constructive payment to the executors, the two other pre-conditions in the will had clearly not been met.
+6. Nothing in the wording of the will supported an argument that the clause was so broad as to include funds removed from the SMSF before death and held in the deceased’s personal account.
+Indeed, even if it could have been said that there was some form of constructive payment to the executors, the two other preconditions in the will had clearly not been met.

 Matthew Burgess, director, View Legal